lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## COSE Header Parameters Registry {#cwt-header-param}

 IANA has registered the following entries in the "COSE Header Parameters" registry under the group name "CBOR Object Signing and Encryption (COSE)".
-The value of the 'kcwt' header parameter is a COSE Web Token (CWT) {{RFC8392}}, and the value of the 'kccs' header parameter is an Unprotected CWT Claims Set (UCCS), see {{term}}.
-The CWT/UCCS must contain a COSE_Key in a 'cnf' claim {{RFC8747}}.
+The value of the 'kcwt' header parameter is a COSE Web Token (CWT) {{RFC8392}}, and the value of the 'kccs' header parameter is an CWT Claims Set (CCS), see {{term}}.
+The CWT/CCS must contain a COSE_Key in a 'cnf' claim {{RFC8747}}.
 The Value Registry for this item is empty and omitted from the table below.

 ~~~~~~~~~~~
 +-----------+-------+----------------+---------------------------+